N-Parsons/grav-plugin-shortcode-citation/README.md

 The heading for the reference section defaults to "References", but can be set in the plugin config via `heading_text` or as an option in the shortcode used to print it (eg. `[cite heading=Bibliography /]`).
 The title can also be disabled by setting the heading text to "false" via the same methods.

+#### Configuring the reference list via shortcode:

+Configuration options set in the shortcode override those in the plugin config and page header.

+- "heading": (text) Sets the text of the heading.
+Can be set to "false" or "0" to disable it.
+- "items": ("cited", "all", "uncited") Determines the works to include in the reference list.
+- "reorder": (bool) Whether to reorder uncited works alphabetically (by ID).
+Set this to "false" or "0" to disable reordering and list uncited works in the order defined in the page header.

+#### Configuring the reference list via plugin/page config:

+All of these options can be set in the plugin config to affect the whole site, or on a page-level via the "Option" tab (or as entries under `shortcode_citation` in the page header).

+- "heading_text": (text) Sets the text of the heading.
+Can be set to "false" to disable it.
+- "items": ("cited", "all", "uncited") Determines the works to include in the reference list.
+- "reorder_uncited": (bool) Whether to reorder uncited works alphabetically (by ID).
+Set this to "false" to disable reordering and list uncited works in the order defined in the page header.

 ## Customisation and extension